-Mendoza Wine Extravaganza – On Friday evening you may choose to go the center of Mendoza at the Park Hyatt Hotel where several wineries are featuring their best wines.
+Mendoza Wine Extravaganza – We are still waiting to know if this event is available.
+If so, Friday evening you may choose to go the center of Mendoza at the Park Hyatt Hotel where several wineries are featuring their best wines.
 Malbec is not only the flagship varietal of Argentina that pairs perfectly with an asado, but it is also a significant artistic and cultural expression of Argentina.
 Malbec is the thread that ties together Argentine food, art, music and dance.

 To celebrate the excellence of Argentine Malbec, several wineries come together to offer samples of their unique wines along with tapas and music.